ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 The minimum and maximum supported values for the retention period settings `MinimumRetention`, `DefaultRetention`, and `MaximumRetention` are a minimum of 0 days and a maximum of 365243 days (1000 years).

-This operation does not make use of extra query parameters.
+This operation doesn't use extra query parameters.
 The required `Content-MD5` header needs to be the binary representation of a base64-encoded MD5 hash.
 The following snippet shows one way to achieve the content for that particular header.

-Policies are enforced until the end of a retention period, and can not be altered until the retention period has expired.
-While {{site.data.keyword.cos_full}} makes use of the S3 API for most operations, the APIs used for configuring retention policies is not the same as the S3 API, although some terminology may be shared.
-Read this documentation carefully to prevent any users in your organization from creating objects that can not be deleted, even by IBM Cloud administrators.
+Policies are enforced until the end of a retention period, and cannot be altered until the retention period has expired.
+While {{site.data.keyword.cos_full}} uses the S3 API for most operations, the APIs that are used for configuring retention policies are not the same as the S3 API, although some terminology might be shared.
+Read this documentation carefully to prevent any users in your organization from creating objects that can’t be deleted, even by IBM Cloud administrators.
 {: important}

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

 ```sh